 Shelters Are Guilty, Too

-Why is this socialization and early training so important?
+Why are this socialization and early training so important?
 Because the primary reason dogs leave their homes and are surrendered to a shelter or rescue, if they’re lucky enough to not have been put down, is (drum roll…) behavior issues!

 Having spent thousands of hours in shelters as a volunteer, I see these hapless dogs often bounce from home to home, because shelters are not in the business or practice of rehabilitating problem dogs (which shelters also don’t utilize the assistance of their skilled local trainers quite enough, in part because they think they know as much about behavior as we trainers do, or think they know enough).

-Often shelters choose to work with rescue groups who know spit about behavior and training because those people can get the dogs into fosters and homes, rather than actual trainers whose focus is resolution of problem behaviors through training so the dog can STAY in the new home, and stay safely for all concerned, the dogs and the owners.
+Often shelters choose to work with rescue groups who know spit about behavior and training because those people can get the dogs into fosters and homes, rather than actual trainers whose focus is the resolution of problem behaviors through training so the dog can STAY in the new home, and stay safe for all concerned, the dogs and the owners.

 The Socialization Fear Period